 3. The gNB-CU sends a UE CONTEXT SETUP REQUEST message to the candidate gNB-DU, containing one target candidate cell ID.
 The gNB-CU indicates the source gNB-DU ID, and requests PRACH resources from the Candidate gNB-DU.

-4. If the candidate gNB-DU accepts the request of LTM configuration, it responds with a UE CONTEXT SETUP RESPONSE message including the generated lower layer RRC configuration (e.g., TCI state configuration and RACH configuration) and the RS configuration (FFS) for the accepted target candidate cell.
+4. If the candidate gNB-DU accepts the request of LTM configuration, it responds with a UE CONTEXT SETUP RESPONSE message including the generated lower layer RRC configuration (e.g., TCI state configuration and RACH configuration) for the accepted target candidate cell.

 5. The gNB-CU sends a UE CONTEXT MODIFICATION REQUEST message to the source gNB-DU including the collected RS configuration, TCI state configuration and RACH configuration for the accepted target candidate cell(s) in other gNB-DUs.

-6. The source gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message which may include the RS configuration of the source cell (FFS), prepared candidate cells (FFS) and the generated CSI resource configuration (FFS).
+6. The source gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message which may include the generated CSI resource configuration.

 7. The gNB-CU sends a UE CONTEXT MODIFICATION REQUEST message to the candidate gNB-DU(s) containing the cell ID(s) of the prepared candidate cell(s) and associated RS configuration for each candidate cell in other candidate gNB-DU(s).